JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 ## The rest

 * mbed OS, not mbedOS or mbed-OS.
+And if you're adding a trademark, it comes after OS: mbed OS™.

 * ARM mbed (two words).

+* mbed Enabled (to match the name of the partner program).

 * No capital letter in mbed, even at the start of a sentence.
 Be careful with this - autocorrect will change it.